"N26 is overrated for me"

-Valuations that are too high, poor sentiment on the stock markets, IPOs that have flopped: according to Fabian J. Fischer, the rosy times for startups are over for now.
+Excessively high valuations, poor sentiment on the stock markets, burst IPOs: according to Fabian J. Fischer, the rosy times are over for start-ups for the time being.
 In an interview, the VC investor explains why continuation funds could now be a solution.

 Fabian J. Fischer is a little stressed.
 He has 30 minutes until the cab arrives.
-In addition to his time as an investor through Picea Capital, a venture capital firm he co-founded himself, he is also CEO of the digital consultancy Etribes.
-But once it comes to realistic and unrealistic valuations of startups, burst or postponed IPOs and the current market mood, Fischer has plenty to talk about.
-Because at least the next three years will be tough for the startup world, he says.
+In addition to his time as an investor via Picea Capital, a venture capital company that he co-founded himself, he is also CEO of digital consultancy Etribes.
+But when it comes to realistic and unrealistic valuations of start-ups, burst or postponed IPOs and the current market sentiment, Fischer has a lot to talk about.
+Because the next three years at least will be tough for the start-up world, he says.

-Mr. Fischer, you see a mismatch between startup valuations that are too high and the chances of a good IPO.
+Mr. Fischer, you see a disparity between excessively high start-up valuations and the chances of a good IPO.
 What do you mean by that?

-We've now had a long period on the stock market in which tech stocks have only ever gone up.
-For investors, the potential of the companies was sometimes more important than hard key figures.
+We have now had a long period on the stock market in which tech stocks have only ever gone up.
+For investors, the potential of companies was sometimes more important than hard key figures.
 This phase is now finally over.
 In the current tense phase on the markets, investors are more cautious on the stock exchanges.
-The expectations that many VCs have of startups can therefore not be met at present.
+The expectations that many VCs have of start-ups are therefore currently not being met.

-As of now, N26 is overvalued for me.
-In October 2021, things still looked different.
+I think N26 is currently overvalued.
+It was a different story in October 2021.
 After a financing round, it was even said that N26 was worth more than Commerzbank.
-This valuation may have been correct at the time due to the interplay of supply and demand.
-But with the best will in the world, I can no longer imagine it being so.
+This valuation may have been appropriate at the time due to the interplay of supply and demand.
+However, with the best will in the world, I can no longer imagine that happening.

-Why do you think such valuations are not tenable at the moment?
+Why do you think such valuations are currently untenable?

 We are currently seeing liquidity being pulled out of the market.
-This is happening a bit more slowly in the VC sector, where people always think in terms of financing rounds.
-But on the stock market, it's happening very quickly.
-Both shareholders of start-ups and potential new investors are currently holding back.
-Investors who currently hold shares in very highly valued companies are trying to sell them on, and this is currently only possible at a considerable loss.
+This is happening somewhat more slowly in the VC sector, where people always think in terms of financing rounds.
+On the stock market, however, it is happening very quickly.
+Both start-up shareholders and potential new investors are currently holding back.
+Investors who currently hold shares in very highly valued companies are trying to sell them on and this is currently only possible with considerable losses.
 To compensate for the current gloomy mood on the stock market, more and more VCs are now launching a continuation fund.

 What is this all about?

 Continuation funds come from the private equity sector.
-If an asset has to be sold because the private equity firm has to pay its investors, but it assumes that its stake in a company will be even more valuable in the foreseeable future, it puts the asset into a continuation fund.
-In a sense, the continuation fund takes over the investments in the companies from the old fund.
-Shareholders or new investors can then participate.
-This gives investors another chance to profit from the growth of a company.
+If an asset has to be sold because the private equity company has to pay its investors, but it assumes that its investment in a company will be even more valuable in the foreseeable future, then it transfers this asset to a continuation fund.
+To a certain extent, this fund takes over the investments in the companies from the old fund.
+Shareholders or new investors can then participate in this fund.
+This gives investors another opportunity to benefit from the growth of a company.

 A lot of stupid money will disappear from the market